home

 Science & ART

-Besides working as a marine scientist, I began to produce ART which started out as a reflection of the fauna I encountered in my professional life and evolved into diverse artwork for other people to enjoy, as well.
+My ART started out as a reflection of the fauna I encountered in my professional life and evolved into something more professionally and diverse.

 ART – Marijke Nita Fine Art